-In the light of the WHO (http://www.who.int/mental_health/suicidereports/discussion/examples of working strategies, e.g. the role of integrated behavioural health and law enforcement in suicide prevention; youth suicide; suicide and/or suicide prevention in minority/indigenous groups; historical accounts; accountability of services and governments; case studies; critical reviews; religious aspects and approach; the nature of suicide; and anything that can contribute in our understanding of suicide beyond its dictionary definition and mental illness connection.
+For this book we are looking for contributions on all aspects of suicide and suicide prevention [please note the emphasis].
+We would be interested to review any reports/discussion/examples of working strategies, e.g. the role of integrated behavioural health and law enforcement in suicide prevention; youth suicide; suicide and/or suicide prevention in minority/indigenous groups; historical accounts; accountability of services and governments; case studies; critical reviews; religious aspects and approach; the nature of suicide; and anything that can contribute in our understanding of suicide beyond its dictionary definition and mental illness connection.
 Please note that the book is not about compartmentalizing suicide (e.g. suicide in certain groups with a condition) but we will be interested in accounts of successful suicide prevention activities in any given group.
 The book's focus is a move away from predicting suicide through presence of mental illness and depression in order to intervene and stop it.
 The emphasis is on prevention.
+Please let us know if you are interested in contributing a chapter or two and a summary of your proposed chapter.
+In the next couple of weeks we will broadcast a timetable and schedule.